4.5.10 Reduction Expressions

 its subsequence.
 The accumulator for a subsequence is initialized to

-the first value of the subsequence, and calls on Reducer start with the
+and calls on Reducer start with the second value of the subsequence (if

-second value of the subsequence (if any).
+any).
 The result for the subsequence

 is the final value of its local accumulator.